Meeting Minutes, Documents, & BoardBook

 You can view many different documents to stay informed about Board actions.
 Beginning in May 2016, the Board uses BoardBook to create, organize and post community agenda packets and meeting minutes beginning with the May 16, 2016 meeting here:

-Previous meeting community packets, agendas and minutes are posted in the folders below, as are items presented during meetings, and Board Briefs, a summary designed to give a timely and quick newsletter-style overview of the Board meeting.
+Previous meeting community packets, agendas, minutes, and board committee information are posted in the folders below along, as are items presented during meetings, and Board Briefs, a summary designed to give a timely and quick newsletter-style overview of the Board meeting.

 Committee Notices, Agendas, Minutes & Documents

 Board Meeting Participation

 The community is encouraged to attend Board of Education meetings, and contribute during the community participation periods.
 In all regular Board of Education meetings, the Board follows a set agenda that include two opportunities for community participation.
 Committee meetings and special meetings may have different community participation opportunities.